What's one of the first things you do in the morning?

-Facebook advertising is one of the most efficient means of marketing, especially for Shopify eCommerce stores.
+You see, Facebook advertising is one of the most efficient means of marketing... especially for Shopify eCommerce stores.

-1. Choose the Right Placement
+1. Choose The Right Placement

-Correct placement is very critical to the performance of Facebook Ads.
-Different ad placements tend to offer different results – some are great for making immediate conversions and others for identifying audiences that can be retargeted later.
+Different Facebook ad placements tend to offer different results.
+Some are great for making immediate conversions.
+Others are for identifying target audiences that can be retargeted later.

-The mobile newsfeed and the Stories feed are great for engagement too but their unique strong point is generating brand discovery and awareness that drives users to remember the brand message and make a conversion (purchase or sign up) the next day on their desktop.
+The mobile newsfeed and the Stories feed are great for engagement, too.
+But their unique, strong point is generating brand discovery and awareness that drives many users to remember the brand message.
+They can make a conversion (purchase or sign up) the next day on their desktop.

 2. Avoid Sounding Like An Ad

-3. Grab People’s Attention With Scarcity and Urgency
+3. Grab People’s Attention With Scarcity And Urgency

-No one wants to let an opportunity that others grabbed slip through their fingers.
+No one wants to let an opportunity that others grabbed slip through their fingers!
 It makes us feel like we’re falling behind the rest.

-You can induce scarcity and urgency such as: “limited time only”, “offer ends at midnight”, “last chance”, and “hurry!”
+You can induce scarcity and urgency with phrases such as: “limited time only”, “offer ends at midnight”, “last chance”, and “hurry!”

 4. Offer Irresistible Value

-The best way to make people try or buy the products in your Shopify store is to create an exciting value offer paired with a limited-inventory and/or limited-time offer to induce scarcity and/or urgency.
+The best way to target people to try or buy the products from your Shopify store is to create an exciting value offer.
+Then, pair it with a limited inventory and/or limited-time offer to induce scarcity and urgency.

 Your Facebook ad messages should clearly communicate:

-- Why anyone should bother clicking your ad and claiming your offer
+- Why anyone should bother clicking your ad and claiming your offer.

-- Why they should choose your product over those of your competitors
+- Why they should choose your product over those of your competitors.

 5. Stand Out From The Crowd

 As mentioned earlier, more and more advertisers are flocking to Facebook newsfeed every year.

-Write A Magnetic Ad Headline
+Write A Magnetic Facebook Ad Headline

-- Always be clear and precise
+- Always be clear and precise.

-- Use action verbs such as “Get”, “Learn” and “Try”
+- Use action verbs such as “Get”, “Learn” and “Try”.

 Make Sure Your Ad Pops With Color